GOG-Games/docs.gog-games.com/docs/index.md

 # Rate Limiting

 A rate limit is enforced on the API to prevent abuse and discourage the sharing of API keys.
-Each account tier is allowed one active API key at any given time and each key may make x queries per second.
+Each account is allowed one active API key at any given time and each key may make x queries per second.

 ???+ info